Mishkanian/School_District_Analysis/README.md

 ![district_overview](https://github.com/Mishkanian/School_District_Analysis/blob/main/DataFrames_PyCity/district_overview.png)

 - Replacing the ninth graders' math and reading scores with NaN resulted in the following changes for Thomas High School:
-  - The overall passing percentage for Thomas High School fell to 65%.
+  - The overall passing percentage for Thomas High School fell to 65%
-  - The overall passing percentage for the entire district fell to 64.9%.
+  - The overall passing percentage for the entire district fell to 64.9%
   - Thomas High School was no longer included on the list of top five schools.

 - When the ninth graders' of Thomas High School had their scores omitted from the calculations, the following changes occured:
-  - Overall Passing Percentages and Average Scores for Thomas High School were only slightly changed from the first trial.
+  - The overall passing percentages of Thomas High School decreased by 0.11%
-    - Average Scores for Math and Reading *increased* by 0.06
+  - The average scores of Thomas High School for math and reading *increased* by 0.06
-    - Overall Passing Percentages decreased by 0.11%
+  - For the spending range of $630-644 per student, the overall passing percentage decreased by 0.1%
   - **School rankings are unchanged.** Thomas High School is still the second best performing school in the district with an overall passing rate of 90.63% among their tenth through twelfth graders.

 ### The Effects of School Budget and School Size